Home / Prymnesiophyceae

 The name "Prymnesiophyceae" was established by Hibberd (1976) to satisfy the International Code of Botanical Nomenclature by using the root of a genus (with the use of Prymnesium in this case).
 The previous name "Haptophyceae" (Christensen 1962) was based on the presence of an appendage unique to this protistan class, located between the flagella that superficially resembles them, the haptonema that has no homologue outside the class.
 Various species have differing lengths and flexibilities of haptonemas, and their function also varies from grasping objects to none observed.

 Some genera including the coccolithophores and Phaeocystis are strictly marine plankters.
+One of these, Emiliani, is the main source of lime (CaCO3) in chalk cliffs as found in England and Germany.

 References: